Bike Program Overview

 Takoma Park is working to improve and maintain bicycle facilities while promoting a bicycle-friendly culture in the city.
-Objectives of the Bikeways Program include:
+Objectives of the Bike Program include:

 - Ensure existing facilities are regularly maintained and improved to meet modern standards of safety and convenience.

 - Plan for future facilities that the City maintains on its properties, parks, and rights-of-way.